 I was on the Pathways to Law programme.
 It was my first proper experience of staying in a university and doing serious academic work but also learning some softer skills.
 The people were fantastic.
 We would chat about our different experiences over breakfast.
 You realised you’re not alone in your dreams and you’re working towards your goals.

 The Summer School opened doors.
 I met a barrister and I was bold enough to ask if I could do work experience.
 I then landed another programme which helped me to land a scholarship.
 The experience connects you to so many things.
 If you knew how to grab opportunities, they were limitless.

 Bethany Gregory is Law graduate of Oxford University, and a trainee solicitor with Allen and Overy in March 2018.

 I grew up on a council estate in Ewell.
-My mother was a hotel receptionist and my father worked as a part-time barman and part-time security employee.
-He attended his local comprehensive school, where he was on free school meals.
+My mother was a hospital receptionist and my father worked as a part-time barman and part-time security employee.
+I attended my local comprehensive school, where I was on free school meals.